egXcoder/Study-Repository/linux/apache/readme.md

 - `AllowOverride None`: stop .htaccess overriding, if it exist in directoy
 - `Require all granted` ..
 Allows anyone (all clients) to access the files.
 - `Require all denied` .. reply back with 403 Forbidden

+## Redirect

+in command `Redirect permanent / https://your-domain.com/` if set in virtual host. its going to make virtual host to redirect to another location

+- Redirect permanent:
+    - return with status code 301
+    - Permanent redirect (cached by browsers & search engines)
+    - When you know the redirect will never change

+- Redirect temp:
+    - return 302
+    - Temporary redirect (won’t be cached)
+    - When redirect might change later, or during testing

+- Redirect gone
+    - return 410
+    - Resource permanently removed
+    - For dead pages with no replacement

+- Redirect (without type)
+    - same as temp.